AMTC Dresden

 1. Introduction

-With the following information, we would like to give you as a "data subject" an overview of the processing of your personal data by us and your rights under the data protection laws.
-In principle, it is possible to use our Internet pages without entering personal data.
-However, if you want to use special services of our enterprise via our website, processing of personal data could become necessary.
+With the following information, we would like to give you as a "data subject" an overview of the processing of your personal data by us and your rights under data protection laws.
+It is generally possible to use our website without entering personal data.
+However, if you want to make use of special services of our company via our website, it may be necessary to process personal data.
 If the processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain your consent.

-The processing of personal data, such as your name, address, or e-mail address, shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the "Advanced Mask Technology Center GmbH & Co.
-KG" applicable country-specific data protection provisions.
-By means of this privacy policy, we would like to inform you about the scope and purpose of the personal data collected, used and processed by us.
+The processing of personal data, such as your name, address or e-mail address, is always carried out in accordance with the General Data Protection Regulation (GDPR) and in accordance with the country-specific data protection regulations applicable to "Advanced Mask Technology Center GmbH & Co KG".
+By means of this data protection declaration, we would like to inform you about the scope and purpose of the personal data collected, used and processed by us.

-As the controller, we have implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, we have implemented numerous technical and organizational measures to ensure the most complete protection possible for personal data processed via this website.
 Nevertheless, Internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, you are also free to transmit personal data to us by alternative means, for example by telephone or by mail.
+For this reason, you are free to transmit personal data to us by alternative means, for example by telephone or post.

 2. Responsible person

-The responsible party within the meaning of the DS-GVO is:
+The controller within the meaning of the GDPR is the:

 Advanced Mask Technology Center GmbH & Co.
 KG